0x09/hfsfuse/README.md

 Extended attributes are presented in the preferred namespace for the OS, typically `user.`.
 Alternate namespaces may be chosen when building hfsfuse by setting the `XATTR_NAMESPACE` make var.
 This should include the trailing `.` as an empty value indicates no namespacing (such as on macOS.)

+HFS+ symbolic links may contain extended attributes of their own separate from their link destination.
+For systems such as Linux that do not support reading user-namespace extended attributes of symlinks, these can be viewed by using the `-o disable_symlinks` mount option, which will cause hfsfuse to display all symlinks as regular files.

 ## Mac OS Classic file permissions
 HFS+ filesystems created on Mac OS Classic do not contain the typical set of Unix ownership and permission information for files and folders.